-Accredited by the Higher Learning Commission
+Higher Learning Commission hlcommission.org 800-621-7440

-hlcommission.org

-Commission on Accreditation Association for Biblical Higher Education abhe.org
+Commission on Accreditation Association for Biblical Higher Education 5850 T.G.

-5850 T.G.
 Lee Blvd., Ste.
-130 Orlando, FL 32822 Ph: (407) 207-0808

-Fax: (407) 207-0840
+130 Orlando, FL 32822 Ph: (407) 207-0808 Fax: (407) 207-0840 abhe.org

-Grace Christian University is authorized by the Department of Licensing and Regulatory Affairs for the State of Michigan to award Bachelor of Science, Bachelor of Religious Education, Bachelor of Music, and Associate of Arts, and Master degrees.
-The Michigan Department of Licensing and Regulatory Affairs has statutory powers, duties, functions, and responsibilities regarding the establishment and approval of non-public institutions incorporating private colleges and universities.
+Grace Christian University is authorized by the Department of Labor and Economic Opportunity for the State of Michigan to award Bachelor of Science, Bachelor of Religious Education, Bachelor of Music, and Associate of Arts, and Master degrees.
+The Michigan Department of Labor and Economic Opportunity has statutory powers, duties, functions, and responsibilities regarding the establishment and approval of non-public institutions incorporating private colleges and universities.